Java (programming language): Android

 The Java language is a key pillar in Android, an open source mobile operating system.
 Although Android, built on the Linux kernel, is written largely in C, the Android SDK uses the Java language as the basis for Android applications but does not use any of its standard GUI, SE, ME or other established Java standards.
-The bytecode language supported by the Android SDK is incompatible with Java bytecode and runs on its own virtual machine, optimized for low-memory devices such as smartphones and tablet computers.
+The bytecode language supported by the Android SDK is incompatible with JVM bytecode and runs on its own virtual machine, optimized for low-memory devices such as smartphones and tablet computers.
 Depending on the Android version, the bytecode is either interpreted by the Dalvik virtual machine or compiled into native code by the Android Runtime.

 Android does not provide the full Java SE standard library, although the Android SDK does include an independent implementation of a large subset of it.
 It supports Java 6 and some Java 7 features, offering an implementation compatible with the standard library (Apache Harmony).